-For this meal, I cooked 2/3 (2 pounds) in the pan.
-I pre-heated the pan and gave it a quick spray with cooking oil, before sauteing the beef.
+I cooked 2/3 (2 pounds) in the pan for this meal.
+I preheated the pan and gave it a quick spray with cooking oil before sauteing the beef.

-The beef came out with a slight char and tender enough for what it was.
+The beef came out with a slight char and was tender enough for what it was.